rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 > The next few examples declare variables without giving them an initial value,
 > so that the variable name exists in the outer scope.
 This might appear to be
 > in conflict with Rust not having null.
 However, if we try to use a variable
-> before giving it a value, we'll get a compile-time error.
+> before giving it a value, we’ll get a compile-time error.
 Try it out!

-When we compile this code, we'll get an error:
+When we compile this code, we’ll get an error:

 ```text
 error: `x` does not live long enough